ze-e/react-around-full/README.md

 # react-around-full

-Frontend and Backend for Around the World app
+Frontend and Backend for Around the US app

 Upload and share photos from around the world!
 I created the frontend of this site in vanilla Javascript, and then ported it to React.
 The backend is a REST API created using Express and a MongoDB databse.